 What we do...

 Thorne Wyness Architects are an award winning, inventive and dynamic architects partnership based on the Isle of Mull and covering the West Coast of Scotland.
 We are interested in making the most of any situation and we listen carefully to our clients needs, drawing on the specifics of site and location.
 Our aim is to create sustainable and generous architecture and we are interested in projects of any scale or complexity.
 We have over 35 years of combined experience across our team in new-build, refurbishment, residential, commercial, retail, and hotel architecture.
-You can see a more in depth list of our services here

 We can apply low energy principles to all projects and currently have two in-house Certified Passive House designers.
 We utilise these skills to varying degrees in all of our designs, new-build and refurbishment to create energy saving designs.
 We are also able to carry out custom PSI calculations and WUFI analysis for our clients, or for other architects and construction professionals.

 Please find our Environmental Design Policy here.